 We aim to design and deliver compelling learning experiences to enthuse and equip our young people with the crucial computing skills and knowledge they need to succeed in the 21st century and to inspire them with the incredible possibilities opened up by technology.

-We understand they must know not just how to use computers, but how computer systems work, designed and programmed, understand the hardware and software, the Internet and the rapidly expanding world of digital communications effectively.
+Computing goes beyond knowing simply how to use a computer but understanding how computer systems work, designed and programmed, understanding the hardware and software, the Internet and the rapidly expanding world of digital communications.

-Computer science incorporates techniques and methods for solving problems and advancing knowledge,including a distinct way of thinking and working.
+Computing incorporates techniques and methods for solving problems and advancing knowledge, including a distinct way of thinking and working.
 It allows pupils to tackle problems, to break them down into solvable chunks and to devise algorithms to solve them.
 This aligns perfectly with our school vision for creativity.

-Through specialist teaching, use of relevant and emerging tools/services and resources (including MOOCs), guided discovery and collaborative learning approaches, pupils will develop computational thinking skills enabling them to become resilient problem solvers; ones who are creative and able to apply their skills and understanding effectively and responsibly within their personal and shared learning networks and digital communities.
+Through specialist teaching, use of relevant and emerging tools, services and resources, guided discovery and collaborative learning approaches, pupils will develop computational thinking skills enabling them to become resilient problem solvers; ones who are creative and able to apply their skills and understanding effectively and responsibly.

 As qualification are in a period of reform, rather than itemise the specific units and assessment weightings we believe it is more useful to provide the following overview.
 Therefore, regardless of qualification, pupils will aim to develop:

 - A knowledge and understanding of existing & future hardware, networks and software.

 - A knowledge and understanding of the current & future use as well as the positive and negative impact of ICT in relation to their own and other’s identity and privacy, communications, leisure, work, commerce, education and health.

 - The ability to analyse real-life problems to identify how technology is or could be used and identifying solutions and success criteria

 - Researching; selecting and using appropriate resources, keeping records, and showing awareness of copyright and relevant legal matters